legendarycode3/express-js-crash-course/readme.md

 1. Unified JavaScript Stack: Express.js is built on Node.js, allowing developers to use a single language (JavaScript) for both frontend and backend development.
 This streamlines the development experience and promotes code reusability. </br>
+2. Simplified Routing: It provides a clean, robust, and intuitive system for defining how

 ✔️ When Creating A Express.js Project: </br>
 	**NOTE:** When starting a new “nodejs project”. </br>